RakipInitiative/ModelRepository/README.md

     * transfer to fskx ...
 DONE, but without simulation combination of Member state parameter vs reduction scenario parameter
       * sequential use of Simulation Configurator JS (SCJS) not possible
       * workaround is to have the reduction scenarios available via SCJS, but let the user change the member state if necessary OR treat it as different model
-  * compiling list of questions for Maarten ...
-DONE
   * finalise visualisation code for CPM ... starts after call with Maarten at 20/08/20
   * finalise visualisation code for risk reduction model ... starts after call with Maarten at 20/08/20
   * clean up: distribute new versions of CPMs/DRMs based on comments from Maarten ... starts after call with Maarten at 20/08/20
     * CPMs
       * distuingish inputs and constants -> Pprev?
-      * input quickform?
       * distribute visualisation to all CPMs
       * review output parameters -> decrease number?
       * change reference from 2011 paper to efsa opinion 2020
       * fix Lindqvist CPM annotation regarding carcass size
+      * steps in CPM?
+      * upper bound of cdf?
+    * DRM vis
+      * dose uniform log steps from 0 to 8 in small steps
+      * text cutoff fixing
+    * RRM
+      * uncertainty of RRR
+      * all scenarios plus 1
   * annotate risk reduction analysis model ... in Progress, mostly done.
 Last steps need input from call with Maarte at 20/08/20
   * finalise KNIME workflow with all CPMs and DRMs and opinion
   * create RRM with CPM/DRM as input